josesuarez-accenture/openathon-angular/boring-theory-2/README.md

-# Lab 0.5 - Solid Practises, Code Quality and Angular tools
+# Boring Theory.
+Chapter 2 - Main Principles, Solid Practises and Code Quality

 What’s the meaning of code quality and what the *react-hell* are good practices?